This tense and terrifying thriller was crafted by the master of the suspense genre, Alfred Hitchcock.

 While filming the shots of Melanie collapsed on the floor, Hitchcock became concerned that the birds were flying away too quickly – and ordered that the birds be tied to Hedren with nylon thread by one leg so they couldn’t fly away!

-Catastrophe was narrowly averted on Friday when one bird, frantic at not being able to escape, went for Hedren’s left eye, leaving a nasty gash on the lower lid.
-At that point, the actress collapsed and was unable to return to work for 10 days.
+A catastrophe was narrowly averted on Friday when one bird, frantic at not being able to escape, went for Hedren’s left eye, leaving a nasty gash on the lower lid.
+At that point, the actress collapsed and was unable to return to work for ten days.

 The cast also includes Veronica Cartwright, Ethel Griffies, Charles McGraw and Ruth McDevitt.
 The bird trainer in charge of all the anti-social behaviour was Ray Berwick.